|

 |||

-Pfefferkorns are dedicated spiritualists.
-Seances are held at May's house,
+dedicated spiritualists.
+Seances are held at May's house, at

 |